gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/git-integration-jira-automation-gij-cloud.md

 <b style='background-color:#E2FCEF; padding:1px 5px; color:#006745; border-radius:3px; margin: 0 5px; font-size: small;'>JIRA CLOUD</b> &mdash; <b>AVAILABLE!</b><br>
 <b style='background-color:#DEEAFE; padding:1px 5px; color:#0C42A3; border-radius:3px; margin: 0 5px; font-size: small;'>JIRA SERVER / DATA CENTER</b> &mdash; <b>AVAILABLE!</b>

-Jira automation allows teams and groups to control processes and workflows using a rule to automate actions within Jira based on criteria.
+Jira automation allows teams and groups to control processes and workflows using rules to automate actions within Jira based on specific criteria.

-Automation rules have 3 parts:
+Automation rules have three parts:

-*   **Triggers** - Listens for events and starts the execution of a rule when a set condition is met.
+- **Triggers** – Listen for events and start executing a rule when a set condition is met.

-*   **Conditions** - Set the scope of a rule with specific events tailored for your team.
+- **Conditions** – Set the scope of a rule with specific events tailored for your team.

-*   **Actions** - Set automated tasks to perform when a condition is met.
+- **Actions** – Set automated tasks to perform when a condition is met.

 <div class="bbb-callout bbb--info">